bb01100100/ksql-jq-udf/README.md

 ```

 NOTE: KSQL needs quite a lot of quote escaping for the text not to be considered a literal field name.

+## Limitations
+Only returns a scalar string result from jq - does not build additional KSQL rows based on array outputs or anything like that.
+PRs welcome!